 What Time Of The Day Is It Best To Take Protein

-Casein is the major component of protein found in bovine milk accounting for nearly 70-80% of its total protein and is responsible for the white colour of milk.
-Similar to whey, casein is a good quality protein containing all eight (8) essential amino acids and also contains the minerals calcium and phosphorus.
-Casein is high in amino acid glutamine.
+Casein forms a major part of the protein found in bovine milk.
+Accounting for nearly 70-80% of its total protein, Casein is also responsible for the white color of milk.
+Just like whey, casein is a good quality protein that contains all eight essential amino acids.
+It also contains calcium, phosphorus, and the amino acid glutamine.

 Whey is one of the two major protein groups of bovine milk, accounting for 20% of the milk.
-It is considered as good quality protein in terms of availability of all the 8 essential amino acids needed by adults.
-The PDCAAS rating of whey protein is 1.0 which is the highest.9 Whey is also naturally rich in Leucine, an essential branched chain amino acid that is important for its role in the maintenance of tissue and prevention of catabolic actions during exercise.10
+It is a good quality protein and provides all the 8 essential amino acids needed by adults.
+The PDCAAS rating of whey protein Is 19, which is the highest possible rating.
+Whey is also naturally rich in Leucine, an essential branched chain amino acid that plays a crucial role in the maintenance of tissue and prevention of catabolic actions during exercise10.

-Soy is an intermediate release protein – it releases amino acids in the bloodstream faster than casein but not as fast as whey.
-It can be taken during breakfast and it provides energy throughout the day.
+In terms of absorption, soy is an intermediate release protein which means it releases amino acids in the bloodstream faster than casein but not as fast as whey.
+If taken during breakfast, it provides energy throughout the day.

 Individually, these proteins cannot meet the entire protein requirement of your body.
 But what if you could consume all of them at once?
 Horlicks Protein Plus with its Triple Protein Blend11 contains 34% protein.
 Comprising of fast acting whey, intermediate acting soy protein and slow acting casein, Horlicks Protein Plus helps in providing ~30% of your daily protein needs12.

 Protein For Healthy Birth Weight